-The trade-marks D-BOX, D-BOX Motion Code, , ARCHITECTES DU MOUVEMENT, MOTION ARCHITECTS, LIVE THE ACTION and VIVEZ L'ACTION, spelled out and in some cases, in graphical form, are owned by D-BOX and constitute registered trade-marks in Canada and most countries or territories in which these trade-marks are used.
+The trade-marks D-BOX, MOVE THE WORLD, MOTION ARCHITECTS, LIVE THE ACTION, Synchro Cinema, HEMC and D-BOX Motion Code, whether in text or graphical form, are owned by D-BOX and in most cases are registered or in the process of being registered in Canada in most countries or territories in which these trade-marks are used.

-All aspects of D-BOX Motion Code, created by D-BOX, whether for the entertainment market or the industrial market, are protected by copyright.
+All aspects of the D-BOX motion effects are protected by copyright.